**The following is a tentative roster and is subject to change. Please be sure to check back often**

 - Tara Ison

 Tara Ison is the author of the novels A Child out of Alcatraz, The List, and Rockaway, and the recent essay collection Reeling Through Life.
 Her short fiction and essays have appeared in Tin House, Black Clock, TriQuarterly, The Kenyon Review, The Rumpus, Nerve.com, and numerous anthologies.
-She is Director of Creative Writing at ASU.

 - Varian Johnson